Industrial Design, CAD, Virtual & Physical Prototyping

 Engineering, 3D CAD, Costing

 After several months of collaboration the design was approved.
-Then we performed detailed sourcing and costing options to determine an exact price for the final stage of prototyping.
-We also calculated manufacturing cost estimates including a component by component and estimated cost per unit breakdown including packaging and shipping FOB.
+Then we performed detailed sourcing and costing exercises based on the approved design in order to determine the cost for the development of a physical prototype.

 Physical Prototype

-Steve was very pleased with the results and hired us to build his best effort prototype.
+Steve, being very pleased with the results of the design service and the prototype cost, hired DCP to build his first proof of concept prototype.
 After 4 months of hard work, Steve's vent fan prototype was finished and shipped to him.
 Steve loved his prototype!
-It worked great and was powerful, efficient and quiet.
+It worked well and was powerful, efficient and quiet.
 With a completed prototype, Steve has generated a lot of interest from distributors, retailers and consumers.
 Currently, the prototype is scheduled to be reviewed by Home Depot in order to determine order interest.

 “Working with the Dirt Cheap Prototypes team the last 3 years has been fantastic.
 Not only have they always put 100% into helping me reach my goals but we have also developed a close personal friendship through brainstorming and working together through all of my product development challenges.
 I would highly recommend Dirt Cheap Prototypes to anyone who is serious about properly developing and protecting their innovation with an eye towards manufacturing and the marketplace.”